fullstackreact/google-maps-react/README.md

 #### onOpen

-The `onOpen` event is fired when the window has been mounted in the google map instance.
+The `onOpen` event is fired when the window has been mounted in the Google map instance.
 It's useful for keeping track of the state of the `<InfoWindow />` from within the parent component.

-## Automatically Lazy-loading google api
+## Automatically Lazy-loading Google API

-The library includes a helper to wrap around the google maps API.
+The library includes a helper to wrap around the Google maps API.
 The `GoogleApiWrapper` Higher-Order component accepts a configuration object which *must* include an `apiKey`.
 See [lib/GoogleApi.js](https://github.com/fullstackreact/google-maps-react/blob/master/src/lib/GoogleApi.js#L4) for all options it accepts.

 ```javascript
 import {GoogleApiWrapper} from 'GoogleMapsReactComponent'